Which is better?

 Solar panels output power in direct current (DC) while homes, businesses, and the grid are configured in alternating current (AC).
 A solar inverter converts DC to AC power, seamlessly integrating the solar system with the grid.

 Enphase uses microinverters.
-With microinverters, each solar panel literally gets its own inverter, which are hidden underneath each solar panel.
+Each solar panel literally gets its own inverter, which are hidden underneath each solar panel.
 Each microinverter is wired to a parallel trunk cable before connecting to your electric panel.

-The DC to AC conversion is done at the panel level.
-This makes each solar panel autonomous; the performance of one panels/microinverter does not affect the performance of another.
+DC to AC conversion is done at the panel level.
+This makes each solar panel autonomous; the performance of one panels/microinverter does not affect the performance of another, allowing for maximized solar production for each solar panel.

 SolarEdge uses a central inverter with optimizers.
 Similar to microinverters, an optimizer is installed underneath each solar panel.
-The optimizer will maximize the production on a per-panel basis.
+The optimizer will maximize solar production on a per-panel basis.

 However, the the electricity remains DC.
 Unlike microinverters, optimizers do not convert the electricity from DC to AC.
 Instead, a large inverter is installed on the side of the building or in a garage where the DC to AC conversion is performed.